mapa17/manuelpasieka.com/content/de/projects/ML_dev_deployment_on_AWS.md

 ## Overview
 Modern Infrastructure management is relying heavily on the concept of [infrastructure as code](https://stackify.com/what-is-infrastructure-as-code-how-it-works-best-practices-tutorials/) and its tooling.
 In our case, we are going to make use of [Terraform](https://www.terraform.io/intro) as an "infrastructure as code" software framework.

-This means that we use a terraform script (part of the example project in [onomatico/deployment/aws_instance.tf](https://github.com/mapa17/onomatico/blob/17519ca4f11667a4251f21746e10f99fd2cec253/deployment/aws_instance.tf)) to defines what infrastructure (i.e. instance) we want to create on AWS.
+This means that we use a terraform script (part of the example project in [onomatico/deployment/aws_instance.tf](https://github.com/mapa17/onomatico/blob/17519ca4f11667a4251f21746e10f99fd2cec253/deployment/aws_instance.tf)) that is executed locally, to defines what infrastructure (i.e. instance) we want to create on AWS.
+This tool basically performs in an programmatic way the infrastructure and system configuration that you would "normally" do per hand when using the AWS web console.

 To configure that instance we are going to use a bash script [onomatico/deployment/setup_instance.sh](https://github.com/mapa17/onomatico/blob/17519ca4f11667a4251f21746e10f99fd2cec253/deployment/setup_instance.sh) that is executed on the remote instance and is preparing a conda environment and installs the base requirements for our example project.